 4. Has a significantly higher interest rate than market averages – Note buyers generally want to see an interest rate of 2 to 5% higher than the current going market rate.
 This means it should be somewhere in the 6 to 10% range, given today’s current rates.

 5. Avoid interest-only and balloon structures – Interest-only loans with balloon payments are very risky – particularly to a note buyer.
 Avoid these types of structures at all costs.

 A note buyer will also consider the borrower’s credit score, payment records, debt-to-income ratio and many other factors when evaluating a note.
-Be sure to see our full post on how to structure your mortgage note for top dollar resale for more guidance, and aim to keep your owner financed loan for at least three to six months before selling.
+Be sure to see our full post on how to structure your mortgage note for top dollar resale for more guidance, and aim to keep your owner financed loan for at least three to six months before selling real estate notes.
 Any experienced note buyer will want to see positive payment performance for at least that length of time before considering a purchase.

 Ready to Sell Your Seller Financed Mortgage?

 If you’re considering seller financing your home to move it off the market faster, make sure to read our resources on structuring your deal and getting the most from your efforts.
 If you’re looking to offload a seller-financed loan you already hold, then contact us for a quote.
 Our agents will give you a free quote and competitive cash offer ASAP.